People love top 10 lists, and for decades a South Florida scientist has obliged by listing the best beaches in Florida and the US.

-In 2021, another Florida beach made the US list: Caladesi Island State Park, Dunedin/Clearwater, won a #7 ranking.
-It’s long been included in the best beaches in Florida list.
+Ranking No. 2 on Dr. Beach’s 2022 list, Caladesi Island State Park, Dunedin/Clearwater, won a #7 ranking last year, and it has long been included in the best beaches in Florida list.
 Caladesi ranked No. 7 in 2019 and was Dr. Beach’s No. 1 in 2008.
 Dr. Beach writes: “The white beach is composed of crystalline quartz sand which is soft and cushy at the water’s edge, inviting one to take a dip in the sparkling clear waters.
 There are boardwalk trails, but my favorite is the kayak and canoe trails through the mangroves.”

 Caladesi is an island, reached only by boat or a very long walk from Clearwater and here’s a great Florida Rambler tip: It’s great to kayak to Caladesi.

 In 2020, Grayton Beach State Park in the Florida Panhandle was named the #1 beach in the US, No. 3 in 2019 and also won the No. 1 spot back in 1994.
 Dr. Beach can only write about this beach in extreme superlatives: “The sugar-white sand is pure as the driven snow, the emerald green water is perfectly clean and clear and beach development has been restrained so big sand dunes still dominate the landscape.”

 The dunes along the mile-long beach harbor a unique collection of brackish lakes, and you can paddle from one to the other.
 Sandwiched in the middle of the 2000-acre state park is the town of Grayton Beach, a tiny beachside enclave that is a throwback to yesteryear.
 The state park campground features 50 sites in two loops, and at the western side of the park are 30 two-bedroom cabins.\